destinyae/act/doc/src/internals.md

 ### Enrichment

 The enrich stage adds preconditions to all behaviour / constructor / invariant instances based on the types of all variable references.
-This staged is implemented in [Enrich.hs](https://github.com/ethereum/act/blob/master/src/Enrich.hs).
+This stage is implemented in [Enrich.hs](https://github.com/ethereum/act/blob/master/src/Enrich.hs).

 ## Error Handling